Amy Locane

-Amy Locane is an American actress known for her role in John Waters' 1990 musical comedy Cry-Baby.
+Amy Locane is an American retired actress known for her role in John Waters' 1990 musical comedy Cry-Baby.
 In 1992, Locane portrayed Sandy Harling in the first season of the prime time soap opera Melrose Place.
 She appeared in the 1992 film School Ties alongside Matt Damon and Brendan Fraser, as the object of their affections.

 In September 2020, Locane began serving an eight-year sentence for a fatal DUI car crash she caused in 2010.
 She had previously been sentenced to three years in prison, of which she served two and a half, and was re-sentenced due to the leniency of the original sentence.
+She was released on December 20, 2024.

-Early life and career
+Early life

 Locane was born in Trenton, New Jersey.
-Raised by her mother in Lawrence Township, Mercer County, New Jersey, she graduated from Villa Victoria Academy in 1989.
+The only child of Richard and Helen Locane, Amy was raised by her mother in Lawrence Township, Mercer County, New Jersey.
+She graduated from Villa Victoria Academy in 1989.

+Career

 By age 12, she had performed in more than 60 commercials before being cast as a series regular on the sitcom Spencer (1984).

 In 1989, Locane made her big screen debut in the independent teen drama film Lost Angels starring opposite Adam Horovitz.
 The following year, Locane had a lead role opposite Johnny Depp as Allison Vernon-Williams in John Waters' romantic comedy film Cry-Baby.
 The film was a commercial failure, but has since become a cult classic.
 She twice played the girlfriend of Brendan Fraser's character, in the films School Ties (1992) and Airheads (1994).

 In 1992, Locane was a member of the original cast of the Fox prime time soap opera Melrose Place but left the series after only 13 episodes.
 She played Jessica Lange's daughter in the 1994 drama film Blue Sky.
 She played the young lover of Dennis Hopper in the 1996 film Carried Away.
 In 1997, she starred alongside Ben Affleck and Rose McGowan in Going All the Way and with Jared Leto in Prefontaine.
 In 1998, she starred in the black comedy Bongwater and fantasy horror Bram Stoker's Legend of the Mummy.
 Locane returned to television starring in the Christmas movie Ebenezer opposite Jack Palance.
 Her later credits include The Heist (2001) and Secretary (2002).